chevere/docs/components/Router.md

 File-system folder paths will reflect HTTP route paths.

-Table below shows how system paths are interpreted as HTTP route paths for the [tree](#routing-filesystem-structure) above.
+Table below shows how system paths are interpreted as HTTP route paths for the [tree](#routing-filesystem-structure).

 | Path                        | HTTP route     | HTTP method |
 | --------------------------- | -------------- | ----------- |